BEMYDRE4M/Redfield-Roleplay-Remastered/README.md

 # 🌍 Dre4mY's Excellent Roleplay (Dre4mY's World)

-**Dre4mY's Excellent Roleplay** is a comprehensive and feature-packed roleplay gamemode, offering an immersive and long-term RP experience filled with depth, variety, and endless possibilities.
+This gamemode was developed from 2016 to 2020. **Dre4mY's Excellent Roleplay** is a comprehensive and feature-packed roleplay gamemode, offering an immersive and long-term RP experience filled with depth, variety, and endless possibilities.
 Development and support have been discontinued; this upload serves mainly for archiving.

 https://multitheftauto.com

+⚠️ **Note:** Some systems of the gamemode could probably no longer working correctly and need to be updated.
+Development and support have been discontinued; this upload serves mainly for archiving.

 ---